alecloudenback/ModernFinancialModeling/README.md

-# Computational Thinking for Actuaries and Financial Professionals
+# Modern Financial Modeling: Concepts and Applications for Actuaries and Other Financial Professionals

 ## Rendering the Book